spiegelberger/PhotoApp-microservice/README.md

 Aggregating log files in one place (Centralized logging) with ELK stack (Logstash, Elasticsearch, Kibana), MYSQL database connection.

-The dockerfiles can be found on my dockerhub account: https://hub.docker.com/u/spiegelberger
+The dockerfiles can be found on Docker Hub: https://hub.docker.com/u/spiegelberger